Migrating to Shopify Plus is one of the most impactful decisions a scaling ecommerce brand can make.

 The typical migration timeline for a mid-market brand runs between 8 and 16 weeks depending on complexity.
 During that window, dozens of moving parts need to stay synchronized: product data, customer records, order history, URL structures, third-party integrations, theme customization, and checkout configuration.

 Without a structured checklist, teams tend to focus on the visible parts of the migration (design, homepage, product pages) while overlooking the infrastructure that actually drives revenue.
 A broken ERP sync or a missing 301 redirect can erase months of organic traffic overnight.
-A checklist eliminates guesswork and turns migration into a repeatable, low-risk process.
+While a checklist eliminates guesswork, leveraging expert shopify migration services ensures the entire transition remains a repeatable, low-risk process.

 Before touching anything on Shopify Plus, you need a complete picture of what you are working with.
 Start with these areas: